the-events-calendar/gigpress/readme.txt

 = 2.3.29 [2023-02-25] =

-* Tweak - Imporving safety for all shortcoe parameters
+* Tweak - Improving safety for all shortcode parameters

 = 2.3.28 [2022-12-27] =